ificiana/aspirelabiith.github.io/positions.md

 # Positions Available

 + Internships
-We are actively looking for **offline** interns who are enthusiastic and passionate about building things, good at coding, CAD/Solid modeling, mechanical fabrication, electronics/embedded systems, computer or robot vision, and deep learning.
+We are actively looking for interns who are enthusiastic and passionate about building things, very good at coding, CAD/Solid modeling, mechanical fabrication, electronics/embedded systems, computer or robot vision, and deep learning.
 If you are interested and have some of these skills, please write to us with your detailed CV.

 + Project Assistant
 No positions are available immediately.
 We will post here soon.